 In the last several years, government scrutiny of the health care industry has significantly increased, with 2018 bringing the largest health care enforcement action in the Department of Justice’s history.
 Medical device and pharmaceutical manufacturers, health care providers, insurers, and other players in the industry have been paying close attention and ramping up compliance efforts to ensure they are not the subject of the next big enforcement action.

-This panel will bring together current and former prosecutors to discuss hot topics at the intersection of government enforcement and industry compliance.
-Speakers, including the acting chief of the nation’s most active enforcement authority in health care cases, will cover the government’s enforcement priorities in the health care industry — from drug pricing and reimbursement to opioid diversion.
+This panel brought together current and former prosecutors to discuss hot topics at the intersection of government enforcement and industry compliance.
+Speakers included the acting chief of the nation’s most active enforcement authority in health care cases, who covered the government’s enforcement priorities in the health care industry — from drug pricing and reimbursement to opioid diversion.

-Attendees will also hear the unique insights of former prosecutors who now handle compliance for health care organizations.
-They will discuss the issues keeping them up at night and how their organizations are responding, including providing practical advice that attendees can apply to their own compliance function.
+Attendees also heard unique insights of former prosecutors who now handle compliance for health care organizations.
+They discussed the issues keeping them up at night and how their organizations are responding, and provided practical advice that attendees can apply to their own compliance function.

 Everyone Knows Health Care Is DOJ’s Favorite Target; What Does That Mean for MedTech Executives?

 Unfortunately, it’s become abundantly clear that health care has become DOJ’s favorite target.
 Recent policy pronouncements and enforcement trends indicate an important shift to the ways in which companies, their management, and their board members need to handle investigations and compliance.
-This panel will explore very recent DOJ enforcement rulings, trends and policy pronouncements with the goal of providing valuable take-away lessons/information that addresses best practices for companies, executives and board member intent on avoiding, if not surviving, a DOJ investigation.
+This panel explored very recent DOJ enforcement rulings, trends and policy pronouncements with the goal of providing valuable take-away lessons/information that addressed best practices for companies, executives and board